 No matter what type of work you do, chances are you will have to Import, Edit, and Manipulate audio file samples and loops in Pro Tools.
-Learn how easy it is to expand your creativity and speed up your workflow.

 Long before Pro Tools ever existed, people have utilized audio loops and samples in music production, post/tv production, and songwriting.
 Whether on tape, hardware sampler, of computer software, creative use of samples has become a part of our societal norms.
 Before we go any further, let's first define what a samples and loops are.
 A sample can be described as: A portion of a previously recorded sound.
 For example, Kanye West used a piece of Chaka Kahn's "Through The Fire" for his 2003 hit "Through The Wire" - check out the side by side comparison on whosampled.com